aptible/docker-kibana/README.md

     aptible config:set DATABASE_URL=http://user:password@example.com --app <YOUR_KIBANA_APP_HANDLE>
     ```

- 4. (Optional) Kibana config options can be set for `default_route` and `kibana_index` which are then saved to the config.js:
+ 4. (Optional) Update your configuration to specify a Kibana version.
+If you are
+    using Elasticsearch 1.x, then use Kibana 4.1, otherwise, use Kibana 4.4:

     ```
+    # For Elasticsearch 1.x
+    aptible config:set KIBANA_ACTIVE_VERSION=41 --app <YOUR_KIBANA_APP_HANDLE>

+    # For Elasticsearch 2.x
+    aptible config:set KIBANA_ACTIVE_VERSION=44 --app <YOUR_KIBANA_APP_HANDLE>
+    ```

+    If you don't specify a version, this app will try to guess one based on your
+    `DATABASE_URL`, or fall back to the most recent Kibana version.

+ 5. (Optional) Kibana config options can be set for `default_route` and `kibana_index` which are then saved to the config.js:

+    ```
     aptible config:set DEFAULT_ROUTE=/path/to/default --app <YOUR_KIBANA_APP_HANDLE>
     aptible config:set KIBANA_INDEX=your_index --app <YOUR_KIBANA_APP_HANDLE>
     ```

- 5. Clone this repository and push it to your Aptible app:
+ 6. Clone this repository and push it to your Aptible app:

     ```
     git clone https://github.com/aptible/docker-kibana.git